| | Meatpaper four

 wine for months, ample time for the ethanol to deactivate the

 poison in protein-based snake venom.
+The western world’s

 seemingly newfound interest in marrying meat with alcohol is